 This post may contain affiliate links.
 If you click on a link and make a purchase, I may receive a small commission at no extra cost to you.
 For more information, please read my disclaimer here.

-This week we had a taste of 70-degree weather and now I’m excited for spring!
+This week we had a taste of 70-degree weather and now I’m excited about spring!
 We were outside enjoying the sun when my daughter found a ladybug.
 She is absolutely obsessed with ladybugs.

 That’s why I wanted to put together these easy strawberry ladybug cupcakes recipe.
 They bring in the fresh fruit perfect for spring and summer.